yousefelassal/quote-cron/README.md

 > A little more persistence, a little more effort, and what seemed hopeless failure may turn to glorious success.

 > People take different roads seeking fulfilment and happiness.
 Just because they're not on your road doesn't mean they've gotten lost.

+> How many cares one loses when one decides not to be something but to be someone.